Medicare Premiums and Deductibles for 2018

 The annual deductible for a standard Medicare Part D Prescription Drug Plan is a maximum of $405 in 2018.
 Medicare Prescription Drug Plans may have a lower deductible than that or even have a $0 deductible.

 As you can see, premiums and deductibles may vary depending on the specific Medicare plan option you select.
 I’m available to clarify the costs you could expect for your particular situation.
 There are links below that let you schedule a phone appointment or have me email you more information.
 Want to compare plans available through eHealth on your own?
 Use the Compare Plans buttons on this page.
-Or, for personalized assistance, just call us as described below.

 Medicare has neither reviewed nor endorsed this information.